Melb-Uni/SP-Boxjelly_Frontend/README.md

 Relevant files is:
 src/qualityPages/CommunicationQualityPage.js

-This page shows the activeness of communication on Confluence and Github.
-Check the Confluence button, it will show a list of every meeting with meeting time and meeting minutes, the cells of meeting minutes will be links that are able to be clicked.
-Check the Github card, it will show a line chart of the number of comments over time.
+This page shows the activeness of communication on Confluence.
+The events will be shown on a calendar, and they will be divided into three categories - key dates, meetings and standup.
+The details of an event will be shown after clicking on the event, and it includes title of the event and a URL linking to Confluence page.

 ## 5.6 Individual Contribution Page